psi1703/k8s/README.md

 `PORTAL_URL` should normally be left unset for Phase 2 auto-detection.
 If `PORTAL_URL` is explicitly supplied, the installer preserves that value and does not replace it with the MetalLB-assigned IP.

-Manual workflow dispatch can override service type, MetalLB install, LoadBalancer IP, node selectors, PVC storage class, PVC size, ingress, and deployment mode.
+Manual workflow dispatch can override service type, MetalLB install, LoadBalancer IP, node selectors, PVC storage class, PVC size, Redis settings, ingress, and deployment mode.

 Deployment mode behavior: